 Moored current and temperature measurements in a submarine canyon of the Eastern Ligurian Sea, November 2020-October 2022

 The upward-looking ADCP used is an RDI QuarterMaster (Teledyne RD Instruments USA, Poway, California), using a four-beam, convex configuration with a beam angle of 20° and a working frequency of 153.6 kHz.
 The instrument is moored at a mean nominal depth of 325 m with a number of depth cells set to 44 and a cell size of 8 m.
-Velocity accuracy is ±1 %, ±5 mm/s.
-The temperature sensor has the following characteristics: range -5° to 45°C, precision ±0.4°C, resolution 0.01°.
+The temperature sensor has the following characteristics: range -5° to 45°C, precision ±0.4°C, resolution 0.01°C.

-The downward-looking ADCP used is a Nortek Continental (Nortek AS, Norway), using a four-beam, convex configuration with a beam angle of 25° and a working frequency of 190 kHz.
-The instrument is moored at a mean nominal depth of 406 m with a number of depth cells set to 30 and a cell size of 8 m.
-The temperature sensor has the following characteristics: range -4° to 40°C, precision 0.1°C, resolution 0.01°.
+The downward-looking ADCP used is a Nortek Continental (Nortek AS, Norway), using a three-beam, convex configuration with a beam angle of 25° and a working frequency of 190 kHz.
+The instrument is moored at a mean nominal depth of 420 m with a number of depth cells set to 30 and a cell size of 8 m.
+The temperature sensor has the following characteristics: range -4° to 40°C, precision 0.1°C, resolution 0.01°C.

-The sampling interval is 2h for the RDI and 1h for the Nortek and the sound speed is computed by the pressure and temperature sensors embedded at the transducer head joint to the assumed salinity.
+Velocity accuracy is ±1 %, ±0.5 cm/s and the sampling interval is 1h for both the RDI and the Nortek.
+The sound speed is computed by the pressure and temperature sensors embedded at the transducer head joint to the assumed salinity.